-Music Fundamentals I is designed to provide a fundamental understanding of music theory and music analysis.
+Music Theory I is designed to provide a fundamental understanding of music theory and music analysis.
 Through exercises, recreations, and analysis, students will identify musical concepts and construct a theoretical framework for comparison to modern musical trends.

 Students will engage in the basics of rhythm and note reading, scales, intervals, harmony and usage.
-Technology will be used with a student-centered component that is project-based to reinforce aural and theoretical concepts.
+Students will focus on composition and analysis and aural skills as the class progresses.